kim-jenny5/rick-and-morty-cli-project/README.md

-# RickAndMortyCLIProject

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/rick_and_morty_cli_project`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# Rick And Morty: A CLI Project

+Welcome to my project!
+I've based it on the television show "Rick and Morty."
+Through this CLI app, you'll be able to access the hundreds and hundreds of characters that are listed in the [Rick and Morty API](https://rickandmortyapi.com), as well as "interact" with the titular characters and more!

 ## Installation